dEAduction/dEAduction/CONTRIBUTING.md

 `revert` | Revert to a previous commit, feature or state of the project.
 `ref`    | Refactoring.

 Scope (optional) is the precise part of the codebase that was changed (e.g. a class, function or module name or a combination of all that).
-Precision is up to you, use it if necessary (in doubt, use it).
-Finally, the summary *should* be the shortest possible sentence describing the commit.
+Precision is up to you.
+The summary (mandatory) *should* be the shortest possible sentence describing the commit.
 It *should* begin with a capital letter and *must not* end with a period, it *should* also be written using present tense.
-The combination of the mandatory area and type, and optionally the scope, help you identify which commits in the git log are most relevant to you.
-The scope helps identifying which parts of the project are changed.

 The body of the commit message *may* be used to provide additional information about the changes, such as technical explanations.